Spastic cerebral palsy is the most common type of cerebral palsy.

-Once a child learns to walk with an abnormal gait, it’s extremely difficult to fix (even after spasticity is treated).
+Once a child learns to walk with an abnormal gait, walking that way quickly becomes habitual.
+Therefore, abnormal gait patterns are extremely difficult to correct (even after spasticity is treated).

-Therefore, early intervention and treatment of high muscle tone in the legs is crucial.
+Therefore, early intervention and treatment of high muscle tone in the legs are crucial.

-Milder cases of spastic cerebral palsy will generally result in mobility weaknesses.
+Milder cases of spastic cerebral palsy will generally result in muscle weaknesses and reduced mobility.

 It might take children a little bit longer to perform movements or movements might appear slightly unnatural.